 One of the strengths of ROC analysis compared to simple hypothesis testing is ROC's ability to compare two quantities at once.
 These quantities are the Hit Rate (HR) and the False Alarm Rate (FAR).
-Consider the 2×2 classification task that ROC was designed for (Table 1).
-It is clear that the Hit Rate has a direct interpretation for the lineup classification task - when the guilty suspect is in the lineup, how often is he correctly identified.
+Consider the $2 \times 2$ classification task that ROC was designed for (Table 1).
+It is clear that the hit rate has a direct interpretation for the lineup classification task - when the guilty suspect is in the lineup, known as a target present lineup, how often is he correctly identified.
 That is,

-$$HR = \frac{\# \text{ Suspect ID's}}{\# \text{ Target-Present Lineups}}$$
+$$HR = \frac{\# \text{ Suspect Identifications}}{\# \text{ Target-Present Lineups}}$$

-However, the translation of the False Alarm Rate from the 2×2 classification to the lineup classification is not as clear.
-If we consider the 3×2 lineup classification (Table 2), any formulation of the False Alarm Rate should include the Target Absent lineups in which an innocent suspect is chosen (False Positives).
-The ambiguity comes in the form of the Filler ID's.
-In the current literature, these observations are often ignored entirely, under the justification that in an actual lineup situation, these fillers are known to be innocent and thus would not be prosecuted [15][6][3].
+However, the translation of the false alarm rate from the $2 \times 2$ classification to the lineup classification is not as clear.
+If we consider the $3 \times 2$ lineup classification (Table 2), any formulation of the false alarm rate should include the target absent lineups in which an innocent suspect is chosen (False Positives).
+In a target absent (TA) lineup, the actual perpetrator is not included in the lineup, and the suspect the police have included is innocent.
+The ambiguity comes in the form of the filler identifications.
+In the current literature, these observations are often ignored entirely, under the justification that in an actual lineup situation, these fillers are known to be innocent and thus would not be prosecuted [16][7][4].
 However, if we're considering consequences in a true lineup situation, a filler ID in a target-present lineup means that the guilty suspect is not identified and she could then possibly go free.
-In this sense, a filler ID (TP) outcome is equivalent to a False Negative and by leaving these observations out of the analysis, we are missing information on a consequential outcome.
-In a 2×2 classification, the False Negative observations are implicitly included in the ROC curve, since FNR = 1 - HR.
-In the linear setting, we make no adjustment to the (HR, FAR) pair based on the Foil ID's, and so this information is lost.
+In this sense, a filler identification in a target present lineup is equivalent to a false negative and by leaving these observations out of the analysis, we are missing information on a consequential outcome.
+In a $2 \times 2$ classification, the false negative observations are implicitly included in the ROC curve, since FNR = 1 - HR.
+In the lineup setting, we make no adjustment to the (HR, FAR) pair based on the filler identifications, and so this information is lost.

-A potential fix to this loss of information problem is to include Filler ID's in the calculation of the FAR.
-We would then use the alternative False Alarm Rate:
+A potential fix to this loss of information problem is to include filler identifications in the calculation of the false alarm rate.
+We would then use an alternat

-$$FAR = \frac{\text{\# False Positives} + \text{\# Filler ID's}}{\text{\# TA Lineups} + \text{\# Filler ID (TP)}}$$
+$$FAR = \frac{\# False Positives + \# Filler ID's}{\# TA Lineups + \# Filler ID (TP)}$$

-3.3 Restricts Comparison to Two Quantities
+3.4 Restricts comparisons to two quantities